 While playware holds considerable potential for the development of a prosperous industry in the future, the precondition is a successful combination of knowledge about play, learning, and user experience with knowledge about the technology applicable to potential products.
 The aim of the centre is to establish a theoretical scientific basis for playware, thus developing knowledge that is capable of translation into practice, which will form the basis for future product development.

-The synergies of a physical centre The centre brings together leading researchers in the areas of play culture, play studies, modern artificial intelligence, ambient intelligence and robotics.
+The centre brings together leading researchers in the areas of play culture, play studies, modern artificial intelligence, ambient intelligence and robotics.
 At the same time the centre collaborates closely with industry, both existing larger companies and small start-up companies.
 The basic idea behind the centre is to bring researchers together in a physical centre situated at Department of Electrical Engineering to assure cross-disciplinary synergy.